 Summary of AML

 As the Money Laundering regulations evolved financial institutions enhanced their review mechanism.
-Law enforcement became active in investigation of financial crimes.
+Law enforcement became active in the investigation of financial crimes.
 Banks started investing in training and the new profession was borne.
-In India this profession is Certified Anti Money Laundering Expert (CAME).
+In India, this profession is Certified Anti Money Laundering Expert (CAME).